7 Point Highlander

 What is 7 point Highlander?

-The 7 Point Highlander format is a constructed format that allows players to play with a modified 60 card singleton deck with 15 card sideboard that utilises the Vintage format’s card pool and banned list, except Companions.
+The 7 Point Highlander format is a constructed format that allows players to play with a modified 60 card singleton deck with 15 card sideboard that utilises the Vintage format’s card pool and ban list.

 What differentiates this format from most Magic: The Gathering formats is the points list.
 Each player is allowed 7 points worth of powerful cards.
-So you could spend 4 points on Ancestral Recall, and 3 points on Demonic Tutor, but then you miss out on cards like Treasure Cruise, or Mind Twist, or various other cards that also cost some of your seven points.
+So you could spend 5 points on Ancestral Recall, and 2 points on Treasure Cruise, but then you miss out on cards like Demonic Tutor, or Mind Twist, or various other cards that also cost some of your seven points.

 Changes to the points list are made by the Points Committee to promote the health of the format.
 Announcement of changes, if any, take place on the release of each new standard legal set.